mbrsagor/djAuth/README.md

 When I started new `Django` web development I was fetch same kind of problems.
-That's why I have decided to the app for django beginner label developer will benefit nothing else.
+That's why I have decided to the app for Django beginner label developer will favor.
+In this project frontend I will use `Bootstrap framework`.
+If you like the topic, I will make more.
-.In this
-project
-frontend I will use
-`Bootstrap framework`.

 ###### Features and functionality: